prasannavl/history-next/README.md

 lower level HistoryCore.

 The code is tiny, modular and has comments when required.
 Have a look directly if something's missing from the documentation.

+##### Historical Notes

+**Initial Conception: **

+Most api's that wrap the browser history like [rackt/history](https://github.com/rackt/history) does a great job of abstracting the it, but does not provide a contexual view of history.
+You are stuck to one view of the history for the entire set of application, or manually handling wrapping them further, which cascades a lot more problems.
+With chained contextual history, it becomes super easy to do stuff like contextual routing with ease, without the use of external routers, or to make awesome routers.

+This is an API that provides a contextual view, and also with promises that allows you to keep chaining history listeners along with a context.
+The `listenBeforeChange` also accepts promises so history changes can be paused, until callbacks (useful for animations and other validations and confirmations).

+**Today: **

+*This above is no longer the case starting from v2.0*, as it was learnt that it was far simpler and easier to reason with to deal with contexts, in the application level than at the history api.
+However, history API's like the above still seems overtly complex for my taste and the code, highly confusing with too many moving parts for just a history abstraction.
+This library accomplishes all of it, and provides the extension patterns for the anything missing as well cleanly.